jhpyle/docassemble/_docs/groups.md

-When you want to gather information from the user into a list, dictionary, or set, you should use the objects [`DAList`], [`DADict`], and [`DASet`] instead of [Python]'s basic [list], [dict], and [set] data types.
+When you want to gather information from the user into a list, dictionary, or set, you should use the objects [`DAList`], [`DADict`], and [`DASet`] (or subtypes thereof) instead of [Python]'s basic [list], [dict], and [set] data types.
 These objects have special attributes that help interviews find the right questions to ask the user in order to populate the items of the group.
 (If you want to, you can use [Python]'s basic [list], [dict], and [set] data types in your interviews; nothing will stop you -- but there are no special features to help you populate these objects with user input.)

 ### <a name="gather list"></a>Lists